ENCCS/gpu-programming/content/10-portable-kernel-models.rst

     $ module use /project/project_465000485/Easy_Build_Installations/modules/LUMI/22.08/partition/G/
     $ module load hipSYCL

-The default compilation target is preset to MI250 GPUs, so to compile a single C++ file it is enought to call ``syclcc -O2 file.cpp``.
+The default compilation target is preset to MI250 GPUs, so to compile a single C++ file it is enough to call ``syclcc -O2 file.cpp``.

+When running applications built with hipSYCL, one can often see the warning "[hipSYCL Warning] dag_direct_scheduler: Detected a requirement that is neither of discard access mode", reflecting the lack of an optimization hint when using buffer-accessor model.
+The warning is harmless and can be ignored.

 SYCL programming
 ~~~~~~~~~~~~~~~~